logzio/logz-docs/_source/logzio_collections/_tracing-sources/nestjs-otel-auto.md

 ##### Download and configure OpenTelemetry collector

-Create a dedicated directory on the host of your Node.js application and download the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases/tag/v0.33.0) that is relevant to the operating system of your host.
+Create a dedicated directory on the host of your NestJS application and download the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases/tag/v0.33.0) that is relevant to the operating system of your host.

 After downloading the collector, create a configuration file `config.yaml` with the following parameters: